mis1nput/mis1nput/README.md

 - 👋 Hi, I’m @mis1nput
 - 👀 I’m interested in coding Im trying to learn and program thingss...
-- 🌱 I’m currently learning Java, Im also Working On Android Studio Projects as well
+- 🌱 I’m currently learning Java, python, and Im also Working On Android Studio Projects as well
 - ⚡ Fun fact: I like bagels

 <!---